demtario/secret-santa-mailer/readme.md

 You have to do simmilar thing with a `categories.json.example` file.
 There you can enter as many categories of gifts you want.

+### Banned pairs

+Sometimes, you may not want to allow person X to make a gift for person Y. You can ban that pair in `banned.json` file (Copy pattern from `banned.json.example`).

 ## Sending mails

 If you prepared all data, you can simply run a script using: